RektifyAI/rektify-ai/README.md

 <b> Auditing Framework </b>
 - New Audit
-  - New project that has not recieved an audit before
+  - New project that has not received an audit before
 - Repeat Audit
   - A project that has had a previous audit from your firm comes back again.
 New features.
 - Fix Audit